Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/GPIO/Measure Temperature and Humidity DHT Tester.rst

 |image05|

-Open the sample code in “Files” -> “Examples” -> “AmebaGPIO” -> “DHT_Tester”.
+Open the sample code in "Files" -> "Examples" -> "AmebaGPIO" -> "DHT_Tester".
 Compile and upload to Ameba, then press the reset button.
 The result would be shown on the Serial Monitor.

 |image06|